Persomatey/Music-Chan/README.md

 	- Paste the bot's token into the quotation marks of the `token` variable
 	- Paste the the channel ID of the channel you want into the quotation marks of the `channel` variable
 	- Paste the stream URL of the music you want to listen to into the quotation marks of the `link` variable
-4. Run the replit app
+4. Run the replit app (or run app in IDE of choice)
+	- (Optional) For 24/7 pinging at 5 minut intervals, check out [UptimeRobot](https://uptimerobot.com/)
 5. Hop in the voice channel and listen to some beats

 </blockquote>